 would be a very expensive undertaking to have someone else build and

 Somewhere I had heard that it might be possible, so I trawled the internet and found a couple of programmes, which turned out to be a complete waste of time and money.

 Then, bingo!
 I came across Ken Evoy's free, downloadable "Affiliates Masters" course and was hooked!
 Once I realised that a technically challenged, right brained (mostly) person like me could indeed create a website, I purchased the very inexpensive Site Build-It course.

 As well as the knowledge that I could, in time, produce income from the site, the outstanding impression that I had of the programme was its integrity and the generosity of its support for those, like me, on a steep learning curve.

 I'm not saying that Art now takes second place to building the sites (I now have three) but Solo Build It is what makes me spring (well that's a relative description) out of bed in the morning and what keeps me fascinated late at night.

 If you would like more details of that story click here.

-If you would like to keep in touch with events, exhibitions and art related information in FNQ please subscribe to my e-newsletter, "Perspectives" - see form on nav bar.
+If you would like to keep in touch with events, exhibitions and art related information in FNQ please subscribe to my e-newsletter, "Perspectives".

 Also please visit North Queensland Art Events.
 You are very welcome to add your North Queensland event's details there and to spread the word to others.